zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 ‘The Worldviews of Ice‘ seeks to inquire how geopolitical images contribute to framing mostly natural science research agendas in and on the Arctic.
 The project aims to understand how these images feed back into the policymaking process through the particularly dense networks between science and politics in Arctic research.

-For Further information please check here.
+For further information please check here.

 Zur sozialen Produktion serieller Vergleiche/On the social production of serial comparisons